patanley/Economic-Transformation-Project/README.md

 > 💡 Steps

-I. Extract data as CSV
+`Load data` as CSV

-II.
-Load data to ETL to create a pipeline that ensures the data is accurate, consistent, and usable for analysis and reporting purposes.
+`Load data to ETL` to create a pipeline that ensures the data is accurate, consistent, and usable for analysis and reporting purposes.
   * Buid the necessary dimensions and
   * Build a fact table

-III.
-Load the data into a SQL database: Once the data has been transformed, it needs to be loaded into a SQL database so that it can be easily queried and analyzed.
+`Load the data into a SQL database:` Once the data has been transformed, it needs to be loaded into a SQL database so that it can be easily queried and analyzed.

-IV.
-Write SQL queries to extract data: Once the data is loaded into a SQL database, you will need to write SQL queries to extract the data you need for your dashboard.
+`Write SQL queries to extract data:` Once the data is loaded into a SQL database, you will need to write SQL queries to extract the data you need for your dashboard.
 This can involve selecting specific columns, filtering data based on certain criteria, and aggregating data to create summary metrics.
 Create a star schema.

-V. Connect to Power BI: Once you have extracted the data using SQL queries, you will need to connect to Power BI.
+`Connect to Power BI:` Once you have extracted the data using SQL queries, you will need to connect to Power BI.
 This can be done using the Power BI Desktop            application or the Power BI Service.

-VI.
-Create visualizations: Once you have connected to Power BI, you can start creating visualizations for your dashboard.
+`Create visualizations:` Once you have connected to Power BI, you can start creating visualizations for your dashboard.
 This can involve creating charts, graphs, and tables that display the data in a meaningful way.

-VII.
-Add interactivity: Once you have created your visualizations, you can add interactivity to your dashboard.
+`Add interactivity:` Once you have created your visualizations, you can add interactivity to your dashboard.
 This can involve adding filters, slicers, and drill-downs that allow users to explore the data in more detail.

-<div align="right">[ <a href="#table-of-contents">↑ to top ↑</a> ]</div>
+<div align="right">[ <a href="#introduction">↑ to top ↑</a> ]</div>

 ---